 While working on the Arrowrock Dam in Idaho, Crowe pioneered two practices that are crucial to the construction of large dams.
 The first was a pneumatic delivery system to transport concrete and the second was a system of overhead cables to allow the pneumatic concrete to be pumped at any point on the construction site.
 With this technique, Crowe built some of the largest dams in the American west, including the Hoover Dam; Parker Dam 155 miles downstream from Hoover; Copper Basin and Gene Wash Dams on the Colorado Aqueduct system; and Shasta Dam in Northern California.

-The upcoming Francis Crowe Induction Ceremony is on December 11th, 2017 at 4:30pm at the Authur Hill Auditorium.
+The upcoming Francis Crowe Induction Ceremony is on May 12, from 9:00 am to 11:00 am at the Collins Center for the Arts Auditorium.

 Who can become a member?

 Each new graduate is invited to become a member; there is no other requirement for membership other than successfully completing an engineering degree program.
 Since 2000, graduates who attend the ceremony are recognized with a medallion and a membership certificate in the Society.
 The society is dedicated to each graduating class of engineers in anticipation of the future contributions they will make to society while practicing their profession and to the families of these new engineers who have supported their sons, daughters, spouses, partners, and friends towards the achievement of their academic goals.

 Recognition and membership as Hall of Fame Engineers in the Francis Crowe Society is granted to persons for their extraordinary contributions and accomplishments in their profession or to society.
 Preference is given to graduates from one of our engineering programs who have maintained a significant connection to the College of Engineering and the University of Maine.
 Except in extraordinary circumstances, no more than two individuals will be inducted annually at the Hall of Fame level.